prathushan/WP-Site-Inspector-Agent/README.md

 ## 📤 One-Click Export

-Export your full scan to `.xls` — perfect for:
+Export your full scan to `.xlsx` — perfect for:

 - 🧪 QA reports
 - 🧾 Client documentation